polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ```

 With `relative_slot_index` the slot offset relative to the target epoch's start
-and `authorities` the `Sequence` of target epoch validators.
+and `authorities` the sequence of target epoch authorities.

 Let `randomness_buffer` be the instance of `RandomnessBuffer` stored in on-chain state
-then the VRF input for slot claiming is constructed as:
+then the VRF input for secondary slot claiming is constructed as:

 ```rust
     let seal_vrf_input = CONCAT(